Enrico Elisi: Life and career

 Elisi's reputation as a distinguished musician has led to invitations to music festivals worldwide, including "Art of the Piano" in Cincinnati, Texas State, Artciál, RPPF, and the Chautauqua Institution in the United States; VIPA Valencia in Spain; Todi Music Masters and Conero Festival in Italy; Borromeo in Switzerland; The Thinking Pianist in England; and the Ameri-China Foundation and Sichuan International Piano Festival in China.

 Additionally, Elisi has served on the jury of numerous international piano competitions, including the Peabody Yale Gordon, Iowa, SMU Concerto, and Dallas International competitions in the United States; the Stepping Stone and RCM's Glenn Gould School Concerto competitions in Canada; and the Pacific Rim competition in Australia and New Zealand.
 He has also held positions as the chairperson for the Nuova Coppa Pianisti in Osimo and the Palma d'Oro in Italy.

 Dr. Enrico Elisi has conducted interactive workshops for institutions such as the Pinerolo Accademia di Musica, Royal College of Music in London, and the Royal Northern College in Manchester.
-As a Yellowbarn Festival Artist-in-Residence, he performed an all-Bach recital and shared his insights on ornamentations and articulations in selected dances.
+As a Yellowbarn Festival Artist-in-Residence, he performed an all-Bach recital and shared his insights on ornamentation and articulation in selected dances.

 Elisi's teaching career spans various esteemed institutions.
 He holds the Harold D. and Imogene Herndon Endowed Professorship of Music in Piano at Texas Christian University.
 His teaching positions have included the University of Toronto, Eastman School of Music, Penn State University, and UNLV.
 He has also been a visiting professor at Hanyang University and Ewha Womans University in Korea.
 Elisi's affiliation with the China Zhejiang Art School has resulted in frequent return engagements as a visiting teacher.
-His students have achieved remarkable success, winning prizes, receiving grants, and pursuing thriving music education and performance careers.

-Enrico Elisi received invaluable training from renowned pianists and teachers, including Leon Fleisher, Lazar Berman, Alexander Lonquich, Franco Scala, Boris Petrushansky, and Giuseppe Fricelli.
+Enrico Elisi was trained by renowned pianists and teachers, including Leon Fleisher, Lazar Berman, Alexander Lonquich, Franco Scala, Boris Petrushansky, and Giuseppe Fricelli.
 Boris Slustky provided him with invaluable mentorship.
 Elisi's musical education began at the Conservatories of Bologna and Florence in Italy.
 He further honed his skills at the International Piano Academy of Imola, the Peabody Institute of Johns Hopkins University, and the Taos and Ravinia Festivals.
 These opportunities allowed him to delve into chamber music with esteemed mentors such as Robert McDonald, Menahem Pressler, Gilbert Kalish, and Claude Frank.

 Enrico Elisi is recognized as a Steinway Artist.